Bacterial vaginosis: Antiseptics

+Topical antiseptics, for example dequalinium chloride, policresulen, hexetidine, povidone-iodine, or boric acid vaginal suppositories may be applied, if the risk of ascending infections is low (outside of pregnancy and in immunocompetent people without histories of upper genital tract infections).

+Dequalinium chloride is available as a prescription vaginal tablet, for instance in Europe and Canada, is given as a 6-day course, and is non-inferior to metronidazole in the treatment of bacterial vaginosis.
+Povidone-iodine is approved as a vaginal gel to treat bacterial vaginosis under the brand name Astrodimer, among others.
+One study found that vaginal irrigations with hydrogen peroxide (3%) resulted in a slight improvement, but this was much less than with the use of oral metronidazole.
+Dequalinium chloride and povidone-iodine (as Astrodimer) have the best evidence of effectiveness.
+Neither of these are available in the United States, though they are available in other countries.
+Intravaginal boric acid, alone or in conjunction with other medications, may be helpful in the treatment of recurrent BV.

+TOL-463, an experimental formulation of boric acid enhanced with ethylenediaminetetraacetic acid (EDTA), is under development as an intravaginal medication for the treatment of BV and has shown preliminary effectiveness in clinical trials.

 Probiotics

 A 2009 Cochrane review found tentative but insufficient evidence for probiotics as a treatment for BV.
 A 2014 review reached the same conclusion.
 A 2013 review found some evidence supporting the use of probiotics during pregnancy.
 The preferred probiotics for BV are those containing high doses of lactobacilli (around 109 CFUs) given in the vagina.
 Intravaginal administration is preferred to taking them by mouth.
 Prolonged repetitive courses of treatment appear to be more promising than short courses.

-The lack of effectiveness of commercially available Lactobacillus probiotics may be because most do not actually contain vaginal lactobacilli strains.
+The lack of effectiveness of commercially available Lactobacillus probiotics may be because most do not contain vaginal lactobacilli strains.
 LACTIN-V is a live biopharmaceutical medication containing the vaginally important Lactobacillus crispatus which is under development for the treatment of bacterial vaginosis and recurrent urinary tract infections.
 It has shown initial effectiveness in considerably reducing recurrence of bacterial vaginosis following antibiotic treatment.
 LACTIN-V is not yet Food and Drug Administration (FDA)-approved or commercially available.